fahad1403/Sparks-Foundation-Tasks/README.md

 # Sparks-Foundation-Tasks
-This repository contains task assigned in the internship
+This repository contains tasks assigned in the internship